 A valley with a U-shaped cross section that was cut by an alpine glacier.

-A thick mass of ice that forms on land from an accumulation and recrystallization of snow significant enough to persist through the summer and grow year by year.
+A thick mass of ice that forms on land, from an accumulation and recrystallization of snow significant enough to persist through the summer and grow year by year.
 There are two basic types of glaciers: 1) valley (or alpine) glaciers that creep downslope under the influence of gravity, and 2) continental glaciers that flow outward from a thick central area under their own weight.

-A rock layer that has a progressive change in particle size from top to bottom.
+A rock or sediment layer that has a progressive change in particle size from top to bottom.
 Most common is a sequence with coarse grains at the bottom and fining upwards, which is typically caused by a declining current velocity within the depositional environment.

-A warming of the atmosphere caused by carbon dioxide and water vapor in the lower portions of the atmosphere capturing heat that is radiated from and reflected by Earth's surface.
+A warming of the atmosphere, caused by carbon dioxide and water vapor in the lower portions of the atmosphere capturing heat that is radiated from and reflected by Earth's surface.

 A location where surface water or precipitation can infiltrate into the ground and replenish the water supply of an aquifer.